Skip to content

 • Markets without candle data in the window appear in missing and are dropped from the matrix.

-• Cells with fewer than 3 paired observations or constant series come back as null.
+• Cells with fewer than 3 paired observations or constant series come back as null in matrix (and reflected in cells_detail with the appropriate reason).

 POST /kalshi/baskets/candles